 Step 1: You may submit an online employment application, before the closing date of the announcement, by visiting the State of Colorado's online application website at CoJobs.
 An HR Analyst will review your online application against the state's minimum qualifications (MQ's) for the job and the Preferred Qualifications (PQ's) for the job.
 After review of MQ's/PQ's you may potentially be invited to test.
 You must have an official invitation from Human Resources in order to be admitted into the testing facility.
 This comes shortly after your application is approved via email.
 Please make sure you check you inbox, including your spam folder for correspondence from us.

 RE-APPLYING APPLICANT: If you have previously taken the written exam/fitness step, within the last year, you may not "re-take" the exam until one year has passed.
 However, you may re-apply and use your old passing scores that are on file.
-If you haven't tested in over a year from October, 2018 then you MUST apply and compete through the entire process.
+Otherwise, you MUST apply and compete through the entire process.

 MQ PHASE: After you have been qualified by an HR Analyst, eligible applicants will be invited to the first exam phase (see below).
 Each phase of the process below is numerically scored.
 Only those that meet or exceed the pass points for each examination phase will continue on into the remaining phases of the process.

 TENTATIVE EXAMINATION PROCESS (This process is subject to change)

 Examination Phase 1: Written Examination: The CWH Next Generation Entry Level Law Enforcement Aptitude Test is comprised of 136 multiple choice items.
 The format of the items on the test include basic academic items (such as reading comprehension and grammar), situational judgment, and conditional reasoning.
 Candidates are given 3 hours and 15 minutes to complete the test (there are no timed subsections - candidates may continue at their own pace throughout the test administration.)
 Written Test STUDY GUIDE.